 We work in very close collaboration with Ben Glaser (Hadassah medical center, Endocrinology).
-Additional local collaborators include Ittai Ben-Porath, Aharon Razin and Ruth Shemer (our department), Amir Eden (Hebrew University, Life Sciences), and Gidi Zamir, Adi Vaknin, Marc Gotkine, Aviad Zick and Zvi Friedlender (Hadassah medical center).
+Additional local collaborators include Ittai Ben-Porath, Aharon Razin and Ruth Shemer (our department), Amir Eden (Hebrew University, Life Sciences), and Gidi Zamir, Adi Vaknin, Marc Gotkine, Aviad Zick, David Planer, Giora Landesberg and Zvi Friedlender (Hadassah medical center).

-Our work is generously funded by the Juvenile Diabetes Research Foundation (JDRF), the European Union, the NIH (Human Islet Research Network), the Dutch friends of Hebrew University / DON foundation, the Helmsley Trust, the UK-Israel BIRAX initiative, the Israeli Science Foundation and the Zalman Cowen Universities Fund.
+Our work is generously funded by the Juvenile Diabetes Research Foundation (JDRF), the European Union, the NIH (Human Islet Research Network), the Dutch friends of Hebrew University / DON foundation and the Israel Science Foundation.

 We have previously shown that glucose, acting via glucose metabolism, is a major physiological driver of beta cell replication and regeneration (Porat et al., Cell Metabolism 2011).
 More recently, we described how hyper-glycolysis may also be toxic to beta cells, and can specifically cause double strand breaks in the DNA and activation of the tumor suppressor p53 (Tornovsky-Babeay et al., Cell Metabolism 2014).
 Ongoing efforts are aimed at understanding the significance of DNA damage in beta cells and in diabetes, and the pathways mediating the toxic and mitogenic effects of glucose on beta cells.